luscus/package.loader/README.md

     // return a list of dependencies which name starts with 'service' var myplugin = loader.load(/^service.*/);

-### mock, mockInParent, mockInRoot
+### mock, mockInRoot

 Parameters:
 - `packageName`: a package name
 - `packageExport`: the Object to be returned by the mocked package

-Enables to mock packages in the dependencies from SELF, PARENT or ROOT.
+Enables to mock packages in the dependencies from SELF or ROOT.
 This can be used for testing.

     // define a mock in SELF